7 Steps before renovating your home Part 3

 Step 3: "For Whom & For How Long?"

 Make a realistic determination on how long you are planning to stay, after the work is done.
-The length of you commitment to stay has a huge bearing on the scope of work strategy and the level of investment you need to consider and undertake.
+The length of you commitment to stay has a huge bearing on the scope of work strategy and the level of investment you need to consider and undertake in renovating a home.
 For example, anything under five years is considered short term and you will need to plan accordingly.
 Shorter the time of stay will require a more conservative approach, in order to gain as much return on your investment as possible, which means to limit your scope of work to a more cosmetic or basic level of improvement.

 You may also be considering even a shorter term objective, going through this process in order to get the house ready for sale.
 In this case, you have to think strategically and how to spend your money and best way to invest in the home improvement, so you can get the most from the sale.
 If that’s your objective, you have to think about the market and buyers and what they would be looking for, rather than what you might prefer.
 Most important consideration in this scenario is to make sure the house is in good repair, both cosmetically as well as important functions like plumbing, heating and electrical systems.
 Beyond that, in most cases you may or may not get the return you were hoping for.